iainplimmer/gangle/README.md

 YOUR PROJECT TREE (EXAMPLE):

-This is only a rough example of a simple project, but is enough to illustrate which files are actuall built and which are ignored.
+This is only a rough example of a simple project, but is enough to illustrate which files are actually built and which are ignored.

     .